-1413 MUSIC LITERATURE I 3 credit hours The study of the development of musical styles from antiquity to the Classical period and the associated techniques of listening to music.
+1413 MUSIC LITERATURE 3 credit hours An overview of the development of musical styles from antiquity to the present period including aspects of World Music.
+Requires the ability to read music.
+Recommended for music majors and minors.
 Lecture 3 hours.
-General Education, Humanities - Aesthetics.
+General Education, Humanities-Aesthetics.